junxit/us-congress-bills-116/metadata.md

 - 2019-06-18 — Introduced in Senate
 - 2019-06-18 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-11-06 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-344.
+- 2019-12-12 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-12-18 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-18 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 383.